 If I Directed The Last Battle:

-I would then film The Last Battle, with the same actors for Eustace, Jill, the Pevensies (not Susan), the Professor, and Prince Caspian.
+I would then film The Last Battle as a series, rather than a single film.
+The reason for this is that the book has a lot of characters to keep track of, all of whom tend to be doing different things until everything comes together at the very end.
+A series would give us time to get to know the ape and the donkey, the Calormenes, the Narnians, Prince Rillian, the Pevensies, and more.
+Of course, this series would use the same actors for Eustace, Jill, the Pevensies (not Susan), the Professor, and Prince Caspian.
+I would film this last, since it is chronologically the final film in the franchise.
 Since this film happens after the other films in the timeline, it is okay that the Professor, the Pevensies, and Prince Caspian look much more mature.
-Since this film would be primarily told from Eustace and Jill's perspective, a series of shorts would set up the donkey/ape deception, as well as the backstory for the Pevensies' dinner party.
+Since this film would be primarily told from Eustace and Jill's perspective, a series of shorts would set up the donkey/ape deception, as well as the backstory for the Pevensies' dinner party (see previous discussion of follow-up series for The Magician's Nephew).
 Some of the same Calormene clothing, props, and sets would be re-used or re-visited from The Horse and His Boy, in order to bring continuity between the film's universe.
 However, this movie would not be released until after the next film, The Magician's Nephew (see below).